 Pennsylvania Sea Grant provides leadership in coordinating watershed planning efforts, including the development of watershed plans, implementation of plan recommendations, monitoring of water resources, and the acquisition of geospatial data necessary to improve water resource management.

-Contact Sean Rafferty for more information.
+Contact Sean Rafferty, Director of Research, for more information.